-Researchers are obtaining fluid and rock samples from the CarbFix site where the injected CO2 has been labeled with the 14C tracer.
-These samples will be analyzed to determine the extent of mineral carbonation (the process by which CO2 reacts with minerals in the reservoir to form solid carbonates) that occurs when CO2 is injected into a basaltic storage reservoir.
-To monitor the CO2 movement in the target injection reservoir, Columbia University is monitoring SF5CF3 and SF6 tracer concentrations in the storage reservoir by collecting fluid samples in the injection and monitoring wells.
-Fluid samples are being analyzed and the results are being used to characterize the CO2 dispersion in the basalt.
+Samples are being analyzed to determine the extent of mineral carbonation that occurs when CO2 is injected into a basaltic storage reservoir.
+This effort is improving current storage methods by analyzing fluid samples to characterize the CO2 dispersion in the basalt.
 Results are being integrated to assess the use of the tracers for determining reservoir flow and geochemical reactivity, and to assess in situ mineral carbonation in basalt storage formations, thereby contributing to better storage technology thus reducing CO2 emissions to the atmosphere.